Noroff-FED-Campus-Assignments/fed-y1-javascript-course-assignment_list-detail-with-api-juliakalvik/README.md

 - [ ] End-user can view a custom favicon.
 - [ ] CSS uses variables
 - [x] Code is dry - There are no repeating functions, variables.
 - [x] My commit messages are relavant and make sense.
-[How to write good commit messages](https://www.freecodecamp.org/news/how-to-write-better-git-commit-messages/)
 - [ ] [End-user experiences a complete custom UI design.](https://www.figma.com/file/KExTTAE75DRhq2xTvapFR4/FED-Whiteboard?node-id=0%3A1&t=UItKehGgT8gRlibY-1)
   - [x] Is user-friendly
   - [ ] Effective use of the pillars of design
     - [ ] Typography